mdhaduk/WildWareness/README.md

 ## Questions the Site Will Answer
 - Where are the current wildfires near me?
-- What emergency shelters are open for wildfire evacuees?
+- In California, what emergency shelters are open for wildfire evacuees?
 - Are there any community-reported updates on fire conditions in my area?